 Cut batts to fit neatly around pipes and outlets so it is not compressed.

-Split batt around wiring to prevent compressing the insulation
+Split batt around wiring to prevent compressing the insulation.

-Secure batt by following methods:
+Secure batt by one of the following methods:

 Install wood lath to joist approximately 12 inches apart for joist 24 inches on center and 18 inches apart for joist 16 inches on center;

-Install twine in a zig-zag pattern, use power driven staples12 inches apart for joist 24 inches on center and 18 inches apart for joist 16 inches on center.
+Or secure by installing non-stretching polypropylene or polyester twine in a zig-zag pattern.
+Use power driven staples12 inches apart for joist 24 inches on center and 18 inches apart for joist 16 inches on center.

 If batt size does not fill the entire cavity it needs to be securely installed against the surface being used as the air barrier.